aewshopping/ssg-deploy-test/src/posts/reviews/2023-10-13-review-age-of-atlantic-revolutions.md

 ### The price of independence

 The price it paid was a high one.
 Firstly in blood and suffering to reach this point.
-Secondly in direct monetary terms - [the French government demanded a payment which has deprived Haiti of $21 billion](https://www.nytimes.com/2022/05/20/world/americas/haiti-history-colonized-france.html) (in today’s terms) in order to recognise the new Republic[^3].
+Secondly in direct monetary terms - [the French government demanded a payment which is thought to have deprived Haiti of $21 billion](https://www.nytimes.com/2022/05/20/world/americas/haiti-history-colonized-france.html) (in today’s terms) in order to recognise the new Republic[^3].

 The justification for the crippling fine was that it was compensation for the losses suffered by French planters.
 What had they lost?
-The land they had stolen and the right to work their slaves to death.
+The land they had stolen and the right to work their slaves to death.[^4]

 ### The writing style